-- A. Once the trial has begun, attorney coaches, teacher sponsors, team alternates, and spectators may not talk to, signal, communicate with or coach their team members during any mock trial. - B. Mock Trial is a bench trial; attorneys and witnesses may not verbally address the scoring attorneys as if they were a jury. - C. Communication between trial attorneys is allowed during the trial but must be nondisruptive. - D. The defendant may sit at counsel table and communicate with the defense attorneys.
-All communication must be non-disruptive to the mock trial.

-- E. After the pretrial motion hearing, pretrial attorneys may not sit with the trial attorneys and may not communicate with the trial attorneys at any time during the trial. - F. Once the trial has begun, there must be no spectator contact with student team members, whether in the hallway or in the courtroom. - G. If rule 3.3, sections A,C,D,E or F, have been violated, scorers must deduct ten points per score sheet per violation.
-A violation of rule 3.3B requires a deduction of five points.
+- A. Once the trial has begun, attorney coaches, teacher sponsors, team alternates, and spectators are not allowed to communicate (including signaling and passing notes) with teams during any mock trial. - B. Mock Trial is a bench trial; attorneys and witnesses are not allowed to verbally address the scoring attorneys as if they were a jury. - C. Communication between trial attorneys is allowed during the trial but must be non-disruptive. - D. The defendant may sit at counsel table and communicate with the defense attorneys.
+All communication must be non-disruptive to the mock trial. - E. After the pretrial motion hearing, pretrial attorneys may not sit with the trial attorneys and may not communicate with the trial attorneys at any time during the trial. - F. Once the trial has begun, there must be no spectator contact with student team members, whether in the hallway or in the courtroom. - G. If any section of rule 3.3 has been violated, scorers must deduct five points perscore sheet per violation.